Ars-Digitale/java-21-study-guide/docs/module-06/list-api.md

 # The List API

 In the Collections Framework, a **List** represents an ordered, index-based, duplicate-allowing collection.
-It is one of the most heavily tested APIs in Java certifications because of its subtle behaviors around indexing, mutability, equality, and iteration.

 The List interface extends `Collection` and is implemented by: